Navneet-Singh-123/JARVIS_AI/README.md

 # JARVIS_AI

 This project is created for the purpose of exploring various libraries in python and how they work.
-This is a part of an udemy course that teaches automation with python.
+Here I have tried to explore automation with python.

 The various libraries that have been installed in this project are as follows: